 Noon - 7:00pm

 Santa Barbara Yacht Club

-This year, our Charity Regatta theme is “Honoring Our Veterans.”
-Many veterans are supported by Visiting Nurse & Hospice Care (VNHC) through home health care, personal care, palliative care, hospice care, the Loan Closet and the “We Honor Veterans” program.
+This year, our Charity Regatta theme is “Celebrating our Healthcare Volunteers.”
+Volunteers are incredibly vital to Visiting Nurse & Hospice Care (VNHC)and the patients they serve, through their generous and selfless gifts of talent and time to home health care, personal care, palliative care, hospice care, the Loan Closet and the “We Honor Veterans” program.

 Please click here

 if you would like to become a sponsor.
-Contact Brooke Atkins at firstname.lastname@example.org
+Contact Lailan McGrath - firstname.lastname@example.org

 with any questions.